ni/systemlink-operations-handbook/handbook/ldap/ldap.md

 - An LDAP server accessible to the SystemLink server.

 - A bind user and bind password for the LDAP server.
+    - SystemLink supports anonymous connections.
+In this case the bind user and bind password are not needed.

 - Familiarity with the LDAP attributes available to your organization.
     - If you do not know what LDAP attributes and groups are available to you, talk with your LDAP system administrator.